 Important concepts to learn when moving over to Postmark

-There are a couple important concepts to learn when moving over to Postmark: Servers, Sender Signatures, and Verified Domains.
+There are a couple important concepts to learn when moving over to Postmark: Servers, Message Streams, Sender Signatures, and Verified Domains.
 A server and a confirmed sender signature or verified domain are required for sending, so it is important to understand what they are used for.

 In Postmark, you need to have a confirmed sender signature or verified domain for each email address you want to send from.
 Sender signatures are individual email addresses that are authorized for sending via a confirmation email sent to that address.
 Adding and verifying a domain using a DKIM record lets you send from any email address on that domain.
 Unlike Mandrill, it is not required that you set up both a DKIM and SPF record to verify a domain - only a DKIM record is required.

 We use sender signatures and verified domains to ensure you own or are authorized to send from the mailboxes you add to your Postmark account.
 You can have as many signatures and domains as you need, there is not a limit.
 Sender signatures and domains are associated with your account, not a specific server.
 This means they can be used for sending across all of your account’s servers.